osu-mist/express-api-skeleton/README.md

 [Dockerfile](Dockerfile) is also provided.
 To run the app in a container, install [Docker](https://www.docker.com/) first, then:

-1. If the API is requrired [node-oracledb](https://oracle.github.io/node-oracledb/) to connect to an Oracle database, download an [Oracle Instant Client 12.2 Basic Light zip (64 bits)](http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html) and place into `./bin` folder.
+1. If the API is required [node-oracledb](https://oracle.github.io/node-oracledb/) to connect to an Oracle database, download an [Oracle Instant Client 12.2 Basic Light zip (64 bits)](http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html) and place into `./bin` folder.

 2. Build the docker image: